PrometheanDissident/prometheandissident.github.io/pages/race.md

 - In response to the discrimination that minorities face in the labor market, many racial minorities attempt to make their resumes more "white" in appearance.
 However, when applying for jobs with employers who present themselves as valuing diversity, minorities engage less in this.
 Unfortunately, organizational diversity statements are not actually associated with reduced discrimination against unwhitened resumes so pro-diversity employers are actually more discriminatory in effect<ref>http://www-2.rotman.utoronto.ca/facbios/file/Whitening%20MS%20R2%20Accepted.pdf</ref>.

 - Overall, there appears to be some degree of hiring discrimination, which may mean that a black person on average has to submit slightly more job applications to get the same number of callbacks as a white person, although a lot of this is statistical as opposed to taste-based.
+This especially seems likely given that there exists ethic group differences in measures of job performance where blacks perform worse than whites, differences which are in fact larger on objective measures as opposed to subjective measures<ref>https://psycnet.apa.org/doiLanding?doi=10.1037%2F0021-9010.88.4.694</ref>.

 - **Mortgages and Loans: No Bias -** There is evidence of mortgage discrimination occurring against blacks who have identical credit profiles, in terms of rejecting more profiles and having higher mortgage interest rates<ref>https://link.springer.com/article/10.1007/s12552-019-09276-x</ref><ref>https://www.jstor.org/stable/25764804</ref><ref>https://sci-hub.ru/https://doi.org/10.1007/s11146-014-9473-0</ref><ref>https://ia601406.us.archive.org/32/items/cfljuly1995-95-pdf/cfljuly1995-95-pdf.pdf</ref><ref>https://www.pewresearch.org/fact-tank/2017/01/10/blacks-and-hispanics-face-extra-challenges-in-getting-home-loans/</ref>.
 However, even controlling for credit score, black people are more likely to default on their mortgage/loan, meaning it makes sense to accept fewer applicants<ref>https://sci-hub.ru/https://doi.org/10.1007/BF01099279</ref><ref>https://www.federalreserve.gov/boarddocs/rptcongress/creditscore/creditscore.pdf</ref>.
 Racial disparities in mortgage costs completely go away when accounting for differences in discount points, which black borrowers pay fewer of.
 On net, mortgage costs appear to be identical<ref>https://academic.oup.com/rfs/article/34/2/763/5827007#226627786</ref>.
 Further evidence that whatever discrimination occurs is statistical discrimination comes from the fact that profits are equal or less from black borrowers compared to white borrowers, suggesting that black people are not being systematically disadvantaged from the lending policy<ref>https://www.jstor.org/stable/25764804</ref><ref>https://academic.oup.com/rfs/article/34/2/763/5827007#226627786</ref>.

 - **Rental Market: Little to no Bias -** Research suggests that there is discrimination in the rental housing market.
 These results are inflated by publication bias, but even after correcting for publication bias there is evidence of discrimination.
 Importantly however, much of this discriminatory behavior can be attributed to missing information about the social status of applicants, which suggests that much of this disparity is due to statistical discrimination<ref>https://www.tandfonline.com/doi/full/10.1080/1369183X.2018.1489223</ref>.
 Therefore, the degree to which bias plays a role is likely small.

-**Other Economic/Housing Info:**

-Blacks and hispanics engage in more conspicuous consumption than whites<ref>https://sci-hub.ru/https://doi.org/10.1162/qjec.2009.124.2.425</ref>.

-The racial wealth gap can be almost entirely explained by differences in observable factors, such as life cycle patterns, educational attainment, inheritance, attitudes toward saving and investing, and more<ref>https://www.federalreserve.gov/econresdata/feds/2015/files/2015076pap.pdf</ref>.

-There is very little intergenerational mobility in net wealth for both black and white families according to data between 1984 and 2013<ref>https://ia601708.us.archive.org/9/items/source-872-toney-2016/Source872%20Toney2016.pdf</ref>.

-There exist ethnic group differences in measures of job performance.
-These differences are larger on objective measures compared to subjective measures<ref>https://psycnet.apa.org/doiLanding?doi=10.1037%2F0021-9010.88.4.694</ref>.

-When comparing former slaves and free blacks (free before 1865), it took roughly 2 generations for the descendents of slaves to catch up economically and educationally with the descendents of free black men and women<ref>https://www.nber.org/system/files/working_papers/w9227/w9227.pdf</ref>.

-A black family's long-run economic progress after slavery depended strongly on the location they were freed.
-Black families freed in states with more intensive Jim Crow institutions made less economic progress after slavery<ref>https://irs.princeton.edu/events/2022/Fall-Althoff-Lukas</ref>.

-There is mixed evidence on the effect of gentrification on crime<ref>https://onlinelibrary.wiley.com/doi/full/10.1111/j.1467-9906.2010.00506.x</ref><ref>https://academic.oup.com/socpro/article/58/4/615/1667054</ref><ref>https://journals.sagepub.com/doi/full/10.1177/0011128714549652</ref><ref>https://www.tandfonline.com/doi/full/10.1080/07418825.2014.943799</ref><ref>https://www.nber.org/system/files/working_papers/w23914/w23914.pdf</ref>.
-Some of these differences can be resolved through noting that gentrification appears to increase crime in the short run and decrease crime in the long-run, but also that its negative effects on crime is primarily concentrated in the frontier of where gentrification occurs in a neighborhood.

-The economic and residential segregation created by redlining persists in many cities, and inequality is much higher in cities which had redlining.
-Gentrification appears to be related to some lessening of segregation, but also with increased economic inequality<ref>https://ncrc.org/wp-content/uploads/dlm_uploads/2018/02/NCRC-Research-HOLC-10.pdf</ref>.

-Redlining may be mostly a product of geographic discrimination in itself as opposed to racial discrimination<ref>https://sci-hub.ru/https://doi.org/10.2307/2946707</ref>.
+In short, bias plays little to no role in explaining racial gaps in economic outcomes.

 #### Criminal